Why Fish Don’t Exist: A Story of Loss, Love, and the Hidden Order of Life

 There is grandeur in this view of life.

-Why Fish Don’t Exist may be a fascinating account of how subjectivity can influence even a highly respected scientist, bringing him down to earth a notch, but at heart, it is a reminder of how we hinge our life upon our faiths, rational or not, to survive the curveballs it throws at us.
+I finished the book feeling both enthralled and slightly unnerved.
+Miller’s stylistic flourishes occasionally teeter on the edge of over-crafted, but the emotional and intellectual payoff is worth it.
+Why Fish Don’t Exist is less a biography than an existential detective story about science, power and the stories we tell ourselves to stay afloat.
+And while it may be a fascinating account of how subjectivity can influence even a highly respected scientist, bringing him down to earth a notch, at heart, it is a reminder of how we hinge our lives upon our faiths, rational or not, to survive the curveballs it throws at us.

 This post may contain affiliate links, meaning we receive a commission when you click the links and make a purchase.